zeevm/delta-kernel-rs/README.md

 parquet = "53.0"
 ```

-Note that unfortunatly patching in `cargo` requires that _exactly one_ version matches your
+Note that unfortunately patching in `cargo` requires that _exactly one_ version matches your
 specification.
 If only arrow "53.0.0" had been released the above will work, but if "53.0.1" where
 to be released, the specification will break and you will need to provide a more restrictive
 specification like `"=53.0.0"`.